MaryHal/dmenu-suite/README.md

 This is a collection of shell scripts that interface with either [dmenu](http://tools.suckless.org/dmenu/) or [fzf](https://github.com/junegunn/fzf).

 Everyone's *nix setups are different.
-As such, these scripts fit my personal use case; it's not guaranteed that it will fit yours.
+As such, these scripts fit my personal use case; it's not guaranteed to fit yours.

 Included Scripts
 ================